 We actively work to promote our growth and operations in a sustainable and responsible manner across our portfolio.
-Our sustainability strategy focuses on delivering long-term value to our stockholders while operating our properties in a manner to contribute to positive economic, social, and environmental outcomes for our tenants and the communities we serve.
+Our sustainability strategy focuses on delivering long-term value to our stockholders while operating our properties in a manner to contribute to positive outcomes for our tenants and the communities we serve.

 We tailor our approach to each asset, working to protect and enhance financial returns today and in the future.
-We examine a range of sustainability factors for each asset that have the potential to enhance accretive value drivers, such as tenant marketability, lower operating expenses and greater appeal to future buyers, as well as to fortify defensive value protectors, such as regulatory disclosure and carbon pricing risk, physical climate risk and insurance premium risk, among others.
+We examine a range of sustainability factors for each asset that have the potential to enhance accretive value drivers, such as tenant marketability, lower operating expenses and greater appeal to future buyers, as well as to fortify defensive value protectors, such as regulatory disclosure, physical climate risk and insurance premium risk, among others.
 The relative importance of these factors for any given investment opportunity will vary for many reasons including but not limited to the investment type, market, sector, tenant profile, the expected investment period and the local regulatory environment.
-By tailoring our approach, our Advisor aims to develop an action plan to maximize the sustainability impact and financial performance of our investments.
+By tailoring our approach, our Advisor aims to develop an action plan to maximize the financial performance of our investments.
 This sustainability strategy complements our investment strategy and furthers our core investment thesis.